Stock Options Trading for Beginners: Complete Free Basics Tutorial (2025 Updated)

 The Bull Call Spread is basically a more effective (and cost-efficient) method of going long on a stock or an exchange-traded fund (ETF) as compared to simply buying a call option.

 The way this works is that you would buy and sell a call option at different strike prices.
 Remember that when you buy a call option, you’d have to pay a premium, so when you sell a call option as well you would in turn receive a premium.
-This way, your initial upfront cost of the trade is reduced (premium received - premium paid).
+This way, your initial upfront cost of the trade is reduced (premium paid - premium received).

 This lower upfront cost of the trade comes at the cost of capping your potential profit.
 You would use this strategy when you’re bullish on a stock or ETF, and you have a target price.
 Compared to just buying a call, this method has a lower risk and a better risk-to-reward ratio.